Why I Came to Jesus: Calling (Luke 5:1-11)

 If we hear Jesus calling, what should we do?
 How do you respond when Jesus calls?
 Four attitudes that will help you hear the call of Jesus:

 The first attitude you need is to be open to the idea that Jesus may be pursuing me.
-You may think that you’re pursuing Jesus.
+You might believe that you are actively seeking Jesus.
 But the whole time, the reality is that Jesus has been searching for you.
 Jesus has been taking the initiative in establishing a relationship with you.
 It’s all God’s initiative.
 Before you and I ever go on a search for God, God was searching for you.
 You have to be open to the initiative of Jesus in your life.

 When we meet Peter, his name is Simon, and he’s a fisherman.
 I used to have romantic ideas of what fishermen were like – rugged, sunburned, masculine men.
 Now I know what fishermen were really like.
 I can summarize it in one word – smelly.
 Have you ever smelled a boatload of fish?
 Fishermen were known as crude, uneducated, hardworking people.

 Here’s a fisherman.
 He’s been out fishing all day and night without any success.
-He’s cleaning his nets – not exactly a fun job at the best of times, but imagine doing this after staying up all night without success.
+He's cleaning his nets, which isn't a fun job, especially after a sleepless night without catching anything.
 And then he hears this teacher.
 He’s listening to Jesus teach while he works.
 Luke 5:1 says, “One day as Jesus was preaching on the shore of the Sea of Galilee, great crowds pressed in on him to listen to the word of God.”
 Peter’s just one of a crowd – tired, dirty, and yet mesmerized as you hear Jesus teach.

 I wonder what Peter was thinking.
 Maybe Peter was wondering, “Is this him?
 Is this the Messiah – the one who is going to deliver us, the one who was promised in the Bible?”
 His brother had already introduced him to Jesus before as the Messiah.
 He was probably evaluating Jesus, the same way that some of you are evaluating him.
 Who is he?
 Is he going to let me down?
 Can he be trusted?